ToolJet/ToolJet/docs/docs/widgets/table.md

 ## Displaying Data

 The data object should be an array of objects.
-Table columns can be added, removed, rearranged from the inspector. `key` property is the accessor key used to get data from a single element of table data object.
+Table columns can be added, removed, rearranged from the inspector. `key` property is the accessor key used to get data from a single element of a table data object.
 For example:

 If the table data is: